 This easy Biscoff ice cream recipe combines classic Biscoff flavors with dulce de leche!
 A simple, no-churn homemade ice cream that’s irresistibly creamy.

 I’d never really been a big fan of making ice cream until I discovered no-churn ice cream.
 I love how simple it is to make, and I love its soft texture.
-And the flavors you can make are endless!
+No need to fuss with an ice cream maker and the flavors you can make are endless!

-This No-Churn Dulce de Leche Biscoff Ice Cream combines two of my favorite flavors – Biscoff cookies and dulce de leche.
+This easy no-churn ice cream recipe features two of my favorite flavors – Biscoff cookies and dulce de leche.
 The rich dulce de leche and the spiced cookies are such a wonderful pair.
-I’m so smitten with it!
-I’m fairly certain I’ve not paired those together previously, and now I can’t stop thinking of all the ways to feature that flavor combination in other treats!
+I’m smitten with it!
+I can’t stop thinking of all the ways to feature that flavor combination in other treats!

-Stirred into that delicious vanilla ice cream is a whole bunch of crushed Biscoff cookies.
+My homemade version pairs a delicious vanilla ice cream with a whole bunch of crushed Biscoff cookies.
 How many cookies you use and how finely you crush them is a matter of preference.
 I’ve listed a ballpark amount in the recipe to give you a rough idea of how much to use.
 Honestly, I just toss some in a zip top bag and take out any frustrations I might have on that bag to get them crushed.
 I like ending up with fine crumbs as well as some larger pieces.
 I also like the look of sprinkling some crumbs on top of the ice cream, so set some aside if you want to do that as well.

 A Touch of Tang Sets this Ice Cream Apart!